 Tala snarled.
 “You’re going to hell.”

 He smiled.
 “Good.
 And when I see Hartley there, I’ll be sure to stick around and watch them flay her.”

 Tala pulled her bowie from its sheath and sliced the runed blade across the kasha’s throat.
-Dark orange sparks flew from the metal where it met the demon’s skin.
-His body spasmed and blood spurted from his throat and spilled out of his mouth.
+Dark orange sparks flew from where the metal met the demon’s skin.
+His body spasmed, blood spurted from his throat, and spilled out of his mouth.
 Aiva released the phone cable and stepped back, letting the kasha fall to the floor.